dsalahutdinov/dsalahutdinov.github.io/index.md

 - ["Outdated browser detection with Browserslist"](https://dev.to/amplifr/outdated-browser-detection-with-browserslist-10co)
 - ["Purify code with data integrity: defaults and not-nulls"](https://dev.to/amplifr/purify-code-with-data-integrity-part-1-defaults-and-not-nulls-492p)
 - ["Concerns testing with anonymous controller"](https://dev.to/amplifr/testing-concerns-in-anonymous-controller-2e71)

-## About myself

-I am the passionate backend engineer with a mathematical background.
-I work as Lead Backend Developer for [Amplifr](https://amplifr.com/), the social media automation service.
-I'm mostly about technical stuff, but my other passion - is measurement: I love product development.

-I live in the middle of Russia, in a small village in the Ural Mountains.
-I love to enjoy nature and spending time with my family of 3 kids.

-As the Ruby developer, I am in OSS.
-I contribute as quite as a ninja, after midnight when all the children got asleep.